WeShap: Weak Supervision Source Evaluation with Shapley Values: Experiments

 We ensured LF quality by maintaining their accuracy at least 0.1 above random guessing on validation sets.

-\paragraph{PWS Pipeline.} In our evaluation, we adhere to the conventional PWS pipeline framework.
-Initially, the label model is trained on the unlabeled training data, utilizing Labeling Functions (LFs) to predict labels.
-Subsequently, data instances lacking active LFs are excluded from the training set.
-The downstream model is trained using the remaining training data, with features extracted by pre-trained feature extractor and soft labels predicted by the label model.
-To assess the holistic performance of the PWS pipeline, we measure the classification accuracy of the downstream model on the test set.
+\paragraph{PWS Pipeline.} We follow the standard PWS pipeline: train the label model on unlabeled data using LFs, exclude instances without active LFs, and then train the downstream model on remaining data with label model predictions.
+We evaluate pipeline performance via downstream model accuracy on the test set.

-For the label model, we assess two approaches: the majority voting model and the Snorkel MeTaL model \cite{ratner2019training}.
-Concerning the feature extractor, we employ different strategies based on the dataset: Sentence-BERT \cite{reimers2019sentencebert} for Youtube, TREC, and MedAbs datasets; Bertweet-sentiment \cite{perez2021pysentimiento} for IMDB and Yelp datasets; ResNet-50 \cite{he2016deep} pretrained on ImageNet-1K \cite{deng2009imagenet} for Indoor-Outdoor and VOC07-Animal datasets; and the feature generator proposed by Inspector Gadget \cite{heo2020inspector} for the KSDD dataset.
+We assess two label models: majority voting and Snorkel MeTaL \cite{ratner2019training} implemented in WRENCH \cite{zhang2021wrench}.
+For downstream models, we consider two scenarios:

-Regarding the downstream model, we evaluate two options: the K-Nearest Neighbors (KNN) model and the logistic regression model implemented in the scikit-learn library \cite{scikit-learn}.
-Following previous works \cite{hsieh2022nemo, zhang2021wrench}, we use shallow downstream models because deep pretrained models have been applied for feature extraction, and the downstream models are trained on extracted features instead of the raw inputs, so there is no need to apply deep neural networks as downstream models.
+\textbf{(1) Feature extraction:} Use a frozen pretrained model to extract features, then train an end model on these features.